djangocon/2023.djangocon.us/_posts/2023-06-26-peter-grandstaff-introduction.md

 date: 2023-06-26 12:00:00
 image: /static/img/organizers/peter-grandstaff.jpg
 layout: post
-post_photo_alt: Peter Grandstaff, DjangoCon US 2023 Conference Co-Chair
+post_photo_alt: Peter Grandstaff, DjangoCon US 2023 Conference Chair
 post_photo_url: /static/img/organizers/peter-grandstaff.jpg
-title: Introducing Peter Grandstaff, DjangoCon US 2023 Conference Co-Chair
+title: Introducing Peter Grandstaff, DjangoCon US 2023 Conference Chair
 ---

-This week I had the pleasure of chatting with one of the DjangoCon US 2023 Conference Co-Chairs, Peter Grandstaff, about her role as a conference chair and his experience with Django.
+This week I had the pleasure of chatting with the DjangoCon US 2023 Conference Chair, Peter Grandstaff, about his role as Conference Chair and his experience with Django.

-## How do you balance your responsibilities as a conference Chair with your work as a software developer?
+## How do you balance your responsibilities as Conference Chair with your work as a software developer?

 > Peter: "Most importantly, I'm able to do this as a result of the fantastic team we have at [Two Rock Software](https://tworock.io/).
 They keep everything running even when I need to block out time to tend to conference planning.
 I can't express how grateful I am for them all."